Strichartz estimates for Schr\"odinger equations in weighted $L^2$ spaces and their applications: Proof of Theorem

 Here we observe that

 where $I$ is the identity operator.
 Then, since $u_0\in L^2$ and $F\in L^2(|V|^{-1})$, by applying the weighted $L^2$ Strichartz estimates in Theorem \ref{thm_par} with $w=|V|$, we see that

-Hence, it is enough to show that the operator $I-\Phi$ has an inverse in the space $L^2(|V|)$.
+Hence, it is enough to show that the operator $I-\Phi$ has an inverse in the space $L^2(|V|)$, needed for the fixed point argument.
 For this, we want to show that the operator norm for $\Phi$ in the space $L^2(|V|)$ is strictly less than $1$.
-Namely, we show that $\|\Phi(u)\|_{L^2(|V|)}<\|u\|_{L^2(|V|)}$.
+Namely, we show that $\|\Phi(u)\|_{L^2(|V|)}<\frac12\|u\|_{L^2(|V|)}$.
 Indeed, from the inhomogeneous estimate \eqref{inho_par} with $w=|V|$, it follows that

-Here, for the last inequality, we have used the smallness assumption on the norm $\|V\|_{\mathfrak{L}_{a-par}^{\alpha,p}}$.
+Here, for the last inequality, we have used the smallness assumption on the norm $\|V\|_{\mathfrak{L}_{a-par}^{a,p}}$.

 On the other hand, from \eqref{sol}, \eqref{inv} and Theorem \ref{thm_par}, we easily see that

 Now \eqref{1-1} is proved.
 To show \eqref{1-2}, we will use \eqref{1123} and the following estimate

 which is just the dual estimate of \eqref{hop_H_par}.
 First, from \eqref{sol}, \eqref{dual} with $w=|V|$, and the simple fact that $e^{it(-\Delta)^{a/2}}$ is an isometry in $L^2$, it follows that